 17. If you did everything correctly, then when you would go to the page that you created in the previous step, you see all products added to the website.
 This is the most basic use of Views and moving on to "Structure" -> "Views" and choosing one of you to want, you can customize this page, for example, set up the output of products or add search filters.
 The Search API and Facets modules for creating faceted searches can help you with this.

-18. Orders that we created can be seen on the page "Trade" -> "Orders".
+18. Orders that we created can be seen on the page "Commerce" -> "Orders".

 We have reviewed the most basic functionality of the Drupal Commerce platform.

 In the future, you will customize your website and choose a theme for it.
 On the official Drupal website, you can find many ready-made free themes or installation profiles that contain configuration settings and the theme.
 You can also consider paid builds on various platforms, such as ThemeForest.

 Drupal Commerce supports many popular payment systems such as Stripe or PayPal.
 You will learn about our experience with them in the next article.